List of soccer players with 50 or more A-League Men goals

-Since the A-League's formation, at the start of the 2005–06 season, 15 players have scored 50 or more goals in the competition.
+Since the A-League Men's formation, at the start of the 2005–06 season, a total of 17 players have scored 50 or more goals in the competition.
 During the 2010–11 season, Archie Thompson became the first player to score 50 goals.
 Meanwhile, during the 2016–17 season, Besart Berisha became the first player to score 100 goals in the competition.
 Bruno Fornaroli is the fastest player to reach the milestone.